 From Year 1 to Year 6 the pastoral care of each pupil is overseen by their Form Teacher whom they will see every day at School.

 Pupils are also encouraged to speak freely and openly to any member of staff if they have any concerns.
-Staff respond to girls in a sympathetic and concerned way, offering advice, support, guidance and reassurance when required.
+Staff respond to pupils in a sympathetic and concerned way, offering advice, support, guidance and reassurance when required.

 Positive behaviour is nurtured throughout the School and reinforced by some simple Golden Rules which pupils are encouraged to follow at all times: